carpentries/instructor-training/_episodes/15-practices.md

 All we can do is tell our learners what we're doing and why, and hope that they'll understand.

-> ## You Can't Just Ask
->
-> Self-assessments of skill level are usually inaccurate
-> because of the [Dunning-Kruger effect][wikipedia-dunning-kruger]:
-> the less people know about a subject,
-> the less accurate their estimate of their knowledge is.
-{: .callout}

 > ## Learners Use Their Own Machines
 > Learners tell us that it is important to them to leave the workshop